Mookeis/CP317-W2018-G3/documents/Subby-Requirements.md

 * **User Management**
     * The user will be allowed to change their password by first providing their current password, then the new password, and lastly confirming the new password to ensure no typos have been made.
-The user will be able to change their email with a simple form, validated against typical email format.
     * All changes to user account information will have to be confirmed through email to ensure account security.
-    * The user will be able to enter their own address for the application to more accurately determine which Sublet records may be relevant to them.
+    * The user will be able to enter an address of a property they are interested in for the application to more accurately determine which Sublet records may be relevant to them.
 * **User ‘Favorites’ View**
-    * All listings with a matching Favorite record will be displayed to the user, as well as links to view the full listing and delete the Favorite record.
+    * All listings with a "matching" Favorite record (sublets that relate to the property a user has favourited) will be displayed to the user as well as links to view the full listing and delete the Favorite record.
-    * Favorites which no longer have an existing Sublet record will still be displayed, with a notification that the listing is no longer available.
+    * Favorites which no longer have an existing Sublet record will no longer be displayed in a user's favourite list, with a notification that the listing is no longer available.
 * **Sublet Listings**
     * Will list all sublets that fall within a default radius from the user (determined by IP geolocation or browser functionality) unless otherwise defined by the user.
     * Each listing will display its rating as a one-decimal float (the average of all ratings it has), as well as address, availability date, and distance.